DJTwoTone/emotional_chronicles_frontend/README.md

     1. Click on the day of interest, and you will be taken to that diary entry.
     1. Under the calendar, you will find a graph of you emotions for each month.
     1. In addition, you will also find a link to a list of all your diary entries at the bottom.
-1. You can also access a list of inspirational quotes and add some inspiration, if you'd like to share.
+1. You can also access a list of inspirational quotes or add some inspiration if you'd like to share.

 ### Behind the Scenes

 #### The Backend

 The backend of this app is built on a PostgreSQL server with the Express framework doing the heavy lifting.
 Of note, the Luxon library was used to help with some of the date/time work.
-Dates and time is tough.
+Dates and time are tough.

 #### The Frontend

-This is a React app which makes use of [Symanto](https://api.symanto.net)'s emotional analysis API.
+This is a React app that makes use of [Symanto](https://api.symanto.net)'s emotional analysis API.
 It also makes use of several frameworks and libraries:

  - Bootstrap (in particular React Bootstrap is used for styling)
  - Luxon, again, is used to help with the date/time work